Domenica Garzón: Honors

-In 2024, she became the first Ecuadorian physicist in history to receive the AAUW International Fellowship to pursue research in theoretical physics.
+In 2024, she became the first Ecuadorian physicist to receive the AAUW International Fellowship to pursue research in theoretical physics.
 That same year, she was also awarded a fellowship from the ICASU at the University of Illinois Urbana-Champaign, supporting frontier research in gravitation and cosmology.

 In 2022, she was recognized by the MIT Technology Review as one of the top innovators under 35 in Latin America.

 In 2022, she became the first person in history to achieve the highest grade and be recognized by the School of Physics at Yachay Tech University as summa cum laude, where she was also acknowledged as the best undergraduate researcher.

 In 2019, she received a bronze medal in the global physics contest, the University Physics Competition, with her team from Ecuador being the only South American team to receive a medal that year.

-In 2015, Domenica received the Abdón Calderón award from the mayor of the city of Quito for academic excellence.
+In 2015, Garzón received the Abdón Calderón award from the mayor of the city of Quito for academic excellence.